|

 experience.
 4. Momenta and the Event Collision: We

-propose the term momenta to describe
+propose the term momenta to

-a relativity vacuum, they create a momentary perceptual effect.
+within a relativity vacuum, they create a momentary perceptual effect.
 This

 momentary effect of absolute presence defines the quantum of realness.
 This